metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 To actually view and analyse *.etl file you'll need to install "Windows Performance Analyzer" which is availabe as an optional installment of [Windows 10 SDK][windows sdk] or [Windows ADK][windwos adk]

-Once you install it and open ETL (Event Trace Log) file here is sample screenshot of traffic analysis:
+Once you install it and open ETL (Event Trace Log) file here is sample traffic analysis screenshot:

 ![Alternate text](Screenshots/TraceAnalyze.png)

-To generate ETL file you have at least 3 options:
+To generate an ETL file you have at least 3 options:

 First and the best one is to use "Windows Performance Recorder" which comes with Windows SDK or ADK.\
 Other 2 (worse) methods are described in next 2 sections.